raxracks/click-the-cookie-uwp/README.md

-# Cookie Clicker UWP App
+# Click the cookie UWP Game
-Created this because I was bored, made some slow and bad canvas engine.
+Created this because I was inspired by similar games, made a custom 2d engine for it.

-This is old because I forgot to push a big update and then reset my pc bruh

-i fleshed out this engine and rewrote it in c++ btw